simhaonline/Smart.Framework/modules/mod-page-builder/doc/README.md

-# Using the Smart PageBuilder Module for Smart.Framework
+# Using the Smart PageBuilder Module for Smart.Framework, rev.20200513

 ## required settings in etc/config.php
 ```php